vcato/practical_tdd/README.md

 ## When to Use This

 Don't use this if the test is obvious.
-If you already know exactly what the test code should look like, using these toggles will just feel like busywork.
+If you already know exactly what the test code should look like, and you know the fix is easy, using these toggles will just feel like busywork.

 Use this when you are staring at a blank screen.
 This tool is specifically for the moments when you don't know what test to write.